bkotara/solana-startup/README.md

 Be sure to copy your validator identity and vote-account keypairs to your faiilover node.
 Reminder: your authorized withdrawer keypair should never be on your validator node - there is no need and it only adds security concerns.

 Also, at this point we can begin integrating the failover requirements, one of which is having a junk identity on both your primay and failover node.
 [Here](https://pumpkins-pool.gitbook.io/pumpkins-pool#generating-junk-identities) are the docs for this.
+Note that each node should have its own junk identity.

 It's recommended to build from source - and it's good to know how to - so that's what we'll do now.